Note 6: Floor Plan Financing

 2023 Credit Facility

-On January 13, 2023, the Company entered into a new credit agreement allowing for borrowings of up to $18.0 million (the “2023 Credit Facility”), the proceeds from which have been used primarily to finance the Company’s purchase of real property, and improvements to that property.
+On January 13, 2023, the Company entered into a new credit agreement allowing for borrowings of up to $18.0 million (the “2023 Credit Facility”).
+Proceeds from the credit agreement were used to finance a portion of the Company’s acquisition of real property from a related party in December 2022, see Note 18: Related Parties for further information.
+A portion of the loan proceeds were used to finance improvements to the property.
+In connection with entering into the agreement, the Company received proceeds of $13.7 million with the ability to draw an additional $4.2 million upon completion of certain construction milestones.
+During 2024, the Company drew down the additional $4.2 million, as milestones were met.
 Borrowings bear interest at a fixed rate of 5.75% per annum and are required to be repaid monthly in an amount of approximately $0.1 million with a balloon payment due on the maturity date of January 13, 2028.
-Borrowings are secured by the real property and improvements financed.
+Borrowings are secured by the real property and improvements.

 Notes Payable